 Ensuring the competitiveness, and in turn the success, of the European steel industry is a priority for the social partners.
-As such, EUROFER's policy discussion papers Towards an EU Masterplan for a Low-Carbon, Competitive European Steel Value Chain and A Regulatory Framework for CO2-lean Steel Produced in Europe will be debated in detail at the SSDC meetings and the social partners will define potential joint actions when appropriate.
+As such, EUROFER's previous policy discussion papers Towards an EU Masterplan for a Low-Carbon, Competitive European Steel Value Chain, A Regulatory Framework for CO2-lean Steel Produced in Europe and the Green Deal on Steel will frame discussions as will industriAll Europe's New European Steel Action Plan.
+Topics included in these papers will be debated in detail at the SSDC meetings and the social partners will define and agree potential joint actions when appropriate.

-The Masterplan and the Regulatory Framework may result in joint actions such as:
+These discussions may result in joint actions such as:

-- Requesting significant EU investment for research and development to encourage innovation and support investment; - Requesting public financial support for implementation of CO2-low production technologies and for upscaling breakthrough technologies into industrial demonstrators - Calling for guaranteed access to sustainable and low-cost energy (preferably from renewable sources), which has a strong supportive infrastructure, at affordable prices; - Providing a critical assessment of current, and proposed, EU climate, environmental and energy policies regarding their effects on the competitiveness of the sector and organising possible events accordingly.
+- Requesting significant EU investment for research and development to encourage innovation and support investment; - Requesting public financial support for implementation of CO2-low production technologies and for upscaling breakthrough technologies into industrial demonstrators; - Calling for guaranteed access to sustainable and low-cost energy (preferably from renewable sources), which has a strong supportive infrastructure, at affordable prices; - Providing a critical assessment of current, and proposed, EU climate, environmental and energy policies regarding their effects on the competitiveness of the sector and organising possible events accordingly.